4 Column ASCII Table

 completes things, Ctrl-L clears the screen, and you can backspace using

-Ctrl+H. If you've seen your editor add ^M
+Ctrl+H. If you've seen your editor add ^M to the end of lines that's because

-it's the control code representation of CR
+it's the control code representation of CR.
+Same

-that you may have seen if you've played with
+goes for ^[ that you may have seen if you've played with

 ANSI escape codes.